CHIP-SET/Documents/Developing_a_Research_Object_Best_Practices.md

 - Software publication.
 - A simple aggregation of resources.

 We are establishing a process of determining the purpose of a research object through the elicitation of User Stories.
-User stories are a mechanism established in the Agile software development process, they are “short, simple description of a feature told from the perspective of the person who desires the new capability, usually a user or customer of the system.”
+User stories are a mechanism established in the Agile software development process, they are “a short, simple description of a feature told from the perspective of the person who desires the new capability, usually a user or customer of the system.”

 A user story typically follows the form: